top of page

 • Distinguished High School Program

-To graduate from NLIS with the minimum program, students must take the following:
+To graduate from NLIS with the minimum program, students must take the following with at least a 68% average:

 English 4 credits